marienat/cosc123_demo/report.md

 If you want to **bold** text, just surround that text with double stars

+If you want to *italicise* text, just surround text with single stars

 ### This is a level 3 heading

 If you want to make a list: